JomarHAN/Vehicles-Detection-with-YOLOv8/README.md

 - **Web app** — Drag-and-drop or click to upload images; adjustable **confidence** and **IoU** thresholds; results show an annotated image plus a per-detection table (class, score, bbox).
 - **REST API** — `POST /detect` accepts image uploads and returns JSON (base64 annotated image, detections, summary stats).
 - **Notebook** — `notebooks/Autonomous_Driving_Part1.ipynb` documents the data-prep and training workflow (e.g. Colab-oriented paths); use it as a reference if you want to retrain or adapt the pipeline.
+- **Active training** — The model is still being trained and tuned to improve accuracy; newer `best.pt` checkpoints can be swapped in as they become available.

 ---